 Treating drinking water generates a small amount of silts, clays, and other settleable or filterable materials.
-During design, we will evaluate potential beneficial uses for these silts and clays, such as providing daily cover for a landfill.
+During design, we'll evaluate potential beneficial uses for these silts and clays, such as providing daily cover for a landfill.

 Will construction impact the groundwater aquifers?

-We do not anticipate that construction will impact groundwater aquifers.
+We don't anticipate that construction will impact groundwater aquifers.